N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 ---

 ### Welcome to my webspace baby <3
-p.s. i keep myself on
+p.s.
+LYNX keep on RTFM, ikr.. hit the man pages.
 `
 ^setmode=MODE666 --transparent$ ~#:
 `
 funny you're the broken one and i'm the only one to make you say it.
 ---

-### But
+#### But
 you just got to know me!
 NEVER guess who I could be ;) They're watching.
 They're logging.
-Oh did I mention they friends?
+Oh did I mention they family?
 ---

-Also, ALSO: $ YOUR THINGS $ have been recorded (by me, i believe).
+Also, ALSO: $ YOUR PUBLIC THINGS $ have been recorded (by me, i believe).
-And, AND i can ^ALSO$ get nasty inasmuch if you plan likewise.
+And, AND & i can ^ALSO$ get nasty inasmuch if you plan likewise.
 ---

 # LINKS